jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 ```

-- *Other* crab species show "Mounding" for protection from predation (larval, moulting and females)
+- *Other* crab species show "Mounding" for protection from predation (larval, moulting and females).

-- Narrow habitat preferences force them to move and cluster when environment is poor
+- Narrow habitat preferences force them to move and cluster when environment is poor.

 ```{r}
 #| label: fig-aggregation2